 The trucking industry is on the verge of a revolution.
 The trucker shortage continues to worsen as capacity grows tighter with each passing day.
 Meanwhile, the hours of service guidelines and the ELD mandate are pushing existing fleets to their breaking point and documentation for freight is more complicated than ever.
 Instead of merely hoping for the best in an era of exhausted capacity and limited truckers, organizations should start thinking about how they can streamline the shipping process.

 Fortunately, blockchain and trucking are two parts of the supply chain that are made for one another.
 Blockchain technology has the potential to eliminate all tracking issues, ranging from the location of the truck to ELD reporting.
-Instead of fearing what the future of trucking holds, explore the possibilities of blockchain and tracking initiatives within your company.
-Welcome the future and sign up for ShipChain alerts as we continue developing the ultimate blockchain and track & trace platform.
+Instead of fearing the future of trucking, explore the possibilities of blockchain and tracking initiatives within your company.
+Welcome the future and request a demo of our platform to see just how well blockchain and trucking go hand in hand.